-There is a very good choice of places where you can eat in Steyning High Street.
+There is a choice of places where you can eat in Steyning High Street.
 They are all within a very short walk from Rosebud Holiday Cottage so there’s no need to drive!

 Steyning Cafes and Restaurants